evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ---

 [Swift Package Manager](https://swift.org/package-manager/) allows to use external code in your Swift code.
 In this tutorial I will show how create a library that can be used with Swift Package Manager.
-The method was tested with Swift 3.0.
+This method was tested with Swift 3.0.

 ## Setting up Swift

-Before we begin, let's check that Swift is installed on the system by opening the *Terminal* app and requesting Swift version.
+Before we begin, let's check that Swift is installed on the system by launching the *Terminal* app and requesting the Swift version.

 ```
 swift --version